 - Quality Assurance of Voluntary Medical Male Circumcision for HIV prevention: assist MISAU to improve the quality, safety and performance of the VMMC sites through external quality assurance visits and mentoring.

 - Partner Services: expand a pilot project for an integrated partner services intervention that increases partner testing among persons with newly diagnosed HIV infection, increases HIV patient’s engagement in care, and improves uptake of HIV-related medical therapies.

 - Electronic Medical Record (EMR): support the development and implementation of standards for EMRs at ART sites.

 - Support MISAU in the expansion of integrated health services to provide antiretroviral treatment and quality health care to people living with HIV at primary care facilities.

-- Strengthen pre-service training for incoming técnicos de medicina geral (TMGs) by providing technical assistance to the Ministry’s training department and Health Training Institutes.
+- Strengthen pre-service (undergraduate) training for mid-level clinicians (técnicos de medicina geral, TMGs) by providing technical assistance in curriculum design and development to the Ministry’s training department and Health Training Institutes (IdF’s.)

-- Improve the skills of Training Institute faculty in lesson planning and participatory learning methods, through faculty development courses and ongoing professional development.
+- Provided in-service training to Health Training Institute faculty in lesson planning and participatory learning methods, through faculty development courses and ongoing professional development.

-- Respond to the training and support needs of Mozambican nurses and Agentes de Medicinia; prepare them for new task-shifted roles in HIV care, including the identification of opportunistic infections, and signs and symptoms of treatment failure.
+- Responded to the training and support needs of Mozambican nurses and agentes de medicina to prepare them for new roles in HIV care (task-shifting), including the identification of opportunistic infections, and signs and symptoms of treatment failure.

-- Integrate positive prevention messaging into patient encounters and referral systems within health facilities and health provider training.
+- Integrated positive prevention messaging into patient encounters and referral systems within health facilities and health provider training.

-- Develop a cadre of clinical trainers who can implement effective positive prevention training to ensure that people living with HIV or AIDS are linked with both facility and community-based services and resources.
+- Developed a cadre of clinical trainers who can implement effective positive prevention training to ensure that people living with HIV or AIDS are linked with both facility and community-based services and resources.